KevinGruber2001/KevinGruber2001/README.md

 🔭 I’m working as a Full Stack Developer, currently working on **Straka**, a sports club penalty management system.<br>
 📚 I'm currently learning Swift to enhance my mobile app development skills, as I already have experience with Flutter.<br>
-🎓I am 24 years old, from South Tyrol, Italy, and currently studying for my Bachelor's degree at TUM (Technische Universität München) in Munich.
+🎓I am 24 years old, from South Tirol, Italy, and currently studying for my Bachelor's degree at TUM in Munich.

 ###